arpitakaushikdata/arpitakaushikdata.github.io/_posts/2016-3-22-Prudential-Insurance.md

 ### R Libraries

 Following are some of the libraries which will be used in this analysis
-- library(nnet)
+1. library(nnet)
-  - Used to build the multinomial logistic model
-  - Uses the predictor variables to build a model which fits value for the Response variable
+..*Used to build the multinomial logistic model ..*Uses the predictor variables to build a model which fits value for the Response variable
-- library(xlsx)
+2. library(xlsx)
-  - To extract xls file into R
+..*To extract xls file into R
-  - Use to create the final output file in an excel sheet
+..*Use to create the final output file in an excel sheet

 ### Exploratory Analysis